The four-time NBA Defensive Player of the Year’s son, Ryan Mutombo, has a similar penchant.

 He still has room to grow into his body, and improve agility and strength, but the signs of an efficient two-way player are there.

 Ryan Mutombo Recruiting

-Mutombo is the 65th rated player in the 2021 college basketball recruiting class according to 247Sports‘ composite rankings.
-The four-star holds scholarship offers from Georgetown, his father’s alma mater, Georgia Tech, Richmond, Appalachian State, Texas A&M, and Indiana State.
+Ryan Mutombo is the 80th rated player in the 2021 college basketball recruiting class, according to 247Sports‘ composite rankings.
+The four-star post player holds NCAA scholarship offers from Georgetown, his father’s alma mater, Georgia Tech, Richmond, Appalachian State, Texas A&M, and Indiana State.

 The blossoming recruit has big shoes to fill given his name.
 Maybe even enormous with his dad standing 7-foot-2 and being an eight-time NBA All-Star.
 It doesn’t seem to bother him.
 If he continues this growth rate, his path could lead to the NBA Draft.